asselapathirana/swmm5-python/swmm/README.txt

 Release History:
 ----------------

+version 5.1.0.10 now following swmm5 version numbers in order to avoid confusion.

+US-EPA has is rapidly introducing new versions of SWMM5 with input files that are not forward compatible with older versions.
+EPA does not leave old binaries of SWMM5 after each new release.
+Which effectively forces me to create binaries each time they release a new version.
+To avoid that now I share the respective SWMM5.exe binary with this distribution.

 version 1.0.0.1 first production (non-beta) release.

 version 1.1.0.1 version with new SWMM 5.1 version (instead of SWMM 5.0)